open-sauced/maintainer-intro-course/how-to-setup-your-project.md

 - section for contributors to detail which changes were made and why
 - section for the type of change made (e.g., bug fix, feature, style update, etc.)
-- section to link corresponding issue tickets to the PR (e.g., closes #123 or fixes #456)
+- section to link corresponding issue tickets to the pull request (e.g., closes #123 or fixes #456)
 - section to place screenshots and/or screen recordings, if applicable

 Here is an example of a [good pull request template](https://raw.githubusercontent.com/open-sauced/.github/main/.github/PULL_REQUEST_TEMPLATE.md) used by OpenSauced.
 Please read through the [GitHub documentation](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository) to learn more about creating pull request templates.